10 Eco-Dive Resorts in Indonesia: Sustainable Scuba Vacation

 When you’re ready for adventure, the on-site dive centre offers easy access to over 90 dive sites.

 In terms of sustainability initiatives, this eco-friendly Bunaken dive resort features an advanced water purification process that eliminates impurities.
-By purifying water on-site, it eliminates the need for plastic bottles and their associated waste.
+Purifying water on-site, it eliminates the need for plastic bottles and their associated waste.

 Gourmet dining and pampering spa treatments add to the incredible experience at what we think is one of Indonesia’s best sustainable dive resorts.